-- Heavenly Welcome’s Holy Spirit Relaxation Tracks These are included with the class, or buy stand alone.
+- Heavenly Welcome’s Holy Spirit Relaxation Tracks These are included with the class or buy stand alone.
 I used these repeatedly over the last days of my pregnancy and into my labor as fear and prodromal labor were seeping in.
 They brought so much peace so I could rest in Him.

 - Hypnobabies Tracks Included with the class, or buy them alone, but costs a pretty penny even for one mp3 track.
 Boo.
 I have enjoyed these through a few of my births and find them incredibly relaxing.
-I used them to practice breathing when I wanted to take a nap or couldn’t sleep at night, as it helped me to clear my mind and be more in tuned with God instead of focusing on physical discomforts.
+I used them to practice breathing when I wanted to take a nap or couldn’t sleep at night, as it helped me to clear my mind and be more in tune with God instead of focusing on physical discomforts.